Our curriculum is built for children to SHINE and achieve their potential by reaching for the stars.

 The Primary School Curriculum

 The first year of school is called Reception where children follow the Early Years Foundation Stage Curriculum.
 The next two years (Years 1 and 2) are called Key Stage One (KS1).
 The following four years of schooling (Years 3 to 6) being called Key Stage Two.
 Years 3 and 4 are Lower Key Stage 2 (LKS2) and Years 5 and 6 are Upper Key Stage 2 (UKS2).
-The school follows the guidelines set out in the National Curriculum as published to date for all areas of the primary school curriculum.
+The school follows the guidelines set out in the National Curriculum.

 Children are taught in a variety of ways: individually, in small groups, or as a whole class, whichever is most appropriate to enable effective use of teacher expertise and also provide focused teaching for key areas of the curriculum.
 All work is carefully planned and pupils individually monitored so that each child makes progress and we are able to bring out the best in each child no matter what their age or ability.